stefan-peng/oboeta/README.md

 # The Oboeta Hybrid Index Card System

-This collection of scripts helps users manage simple, plain-text collections of flashcards.
-It focuses on the essence of flashcard systems: scheduling, not generation, display, backups, or synchronization.
+This collection of simple scripts helps users manage simple, plain-text collections of flashcards.
+It focuses on the essence of flashcard systems: scheduling.
+It also provides some very simple programs for displaying flashcards.

 "Oboeta" is a Japanese verb in the simple past tense.
 It means "remembered" or "memorized".